aaguseva/aaguseva.github.io/_pages/repositories.md

 ### [Linear stability of turbulent channel flow](https://github.com/aaguseva/TurbChannelLinstab)

 A set of subroutines to determine linear stability of a turbulent mean velocity profile in a channel flow, with the opposition control strategy.
 The code solves an eigenvalue problem for coupled equations for vorticity and wall-normal velocity using pseudo-spectral Fourier-Chebyshev spatial discretization.
 The opposition control strategy is implemented as a proportionality between the boundary conditions on velocity at the wall and above it.
-See {% cite guseva2022linear %}.
+See {% cite guseva2022linear %} and the references therein.